Professor Martin Maiden

 MHRA Research Associate

 Alessandro Carlucci is an MHRA Research Associate.
 His current research sits within the AHRC-funded Creative Multilingualism project, where it forms part of Strand 3: ‘Creating Intelligibility across Languages and Communities’.
 Dr Carlucci also works on the history of the Italian language, English influences in Italian, Tuscan dialectology and diachronic phonology, and the history of linguistic ideas.
-He has published widely on the linguistic views that the Italian philosopher and political leader Antonio Gramsci (1891-1937) expressed in his writings, and on previously neglected aspects of Gramsci’s life.
-In particular, he is the author of Gramsci and Languages: Unification, Diversity, Hegemony (Brill, 2013).
+His articles have appeared in journals such as the Cahiers Ferdinand de Saussure, the Rivista Italiana di Dialettologia, Zeitschrift für romanische Philologie, Lingua Nostra, the Journal of Romance Studies and Modern Language Review.
+He has also published widely on the linguistic views that the Italian philosopher and political leader Antonio Gramsci (1891-1937) expressed in his writings, and on previously neglected aspects of Gramsci’s life.
+In particular, he is the author of Gramsci and Languages: Unification, Diversity, Hegemony (Brill, 2013), co-winner of the Giuseppe Sormani International Prize for the best monograph on Antonio Gramsci (4th edition, 2012-2017).

 Dr Juan-Carlos Conde